mfem/web/src/annotated/ex2.md

 In the above example, we then solve `A X = B` with [conjugate gradient](https://en.wikipedia.org/wiki/Conjugate_gradient_method) iterations, using a simple [Gauss-Seidel](https://en.wikipedia.org/wiki/Gauss%E2%80%93Seidel_method) preconditioner.
-We set the maximum number of iterations to `500` and a convergence criteria of residual norm reduction by 6 orders of magnitude (`1e-8` is the square of that relative tolerance).
+We set the maximum number of iterations to `500` and the relative error tolerance to `1e-8`.

 Solving the linear system is one of the main computational bottlenecks in the FEM.
 It can take many preconditioned conjugate gradient (PCG) iterations